Industrial Technology Degree Programs

 Internship (Bachelor's Degree)

 The Associate of Applied Science Degree program in the Department of Computer Science and Industrial Technology is designed to enable graduates to enter various fields of industry after completing two years of study.
-Graduates may also elect to continue their education in the four-year degree Manufacturing Technology Concentrations.
+Graduates may also elect to continue their education in the four-year Industrial Technology Program.
 Graduates of the two-year curriculum will be awarded the degree of Associate of Applied Science.
 Curriculum sheets are available for each of the Industrial Technology Associate concentrations:

 Construction Technology Concentration (Associate's Degree)